 Set a target income for that lifestyle.
 Creating a budget based on your current expenditure will give you a good idea of your future outgoings.
 They might change over time, but it’s a good starting point.
-It’s worth remembering that you may pay less income tax in retirement if your overall income is lower, and you won’t pay National Insurance on pension income, so your income needs may be lower.

 3. Where will your income come from?

 List all your potential sources of future income.
 Look at the latest statements for any pensions you have – they’ll usually include an estimate of what the pension could be worth in the future – and trace any pensions you might have lost track of with previous employers.
 You can check your State Pension forecast on the government website.

 If you have more than one pension, it might make life easier to bring all or some of them together in one place.
 This could also benefit you financially, but there’s no guarantee you’ll be better off.
 You may get back less than if you had left your pensions as they were.
 We’ve written about the pros and cons of putting your pensions in one place – and an adviser can help you decide if transferring is the right option for you.

 Keep checking in with your finances.
 Read your pension statements to see what your pots are worth now and what they might add up to in the future.
 They’ll also tell you about how your money’s invested.
 Think about whether you're saving enough and if you could put more in – but keep in mind that the value of your investments can go down as well as up, and you could get back less than paid in.

 Also, if you want to daydream about the lifestyle you might like to have in the future and how much it could cost, you could use our Shape my Future tool.

 As you get nearer to retiring, research the different ways you can get money from your pension.
 Are you looking for a guaranteed fixed income or something more flexible?
 You might prefer to dip into your pension now and again.
 Or mix and match your options.